angelesmarinbatana/Dana320/dataset/readme.md

+This file contains:
+* original dataset
+* cleaned dataset
-This file has our original dataset our cleaned dataset, and the .ipynb files used to clean the dataset
+* .ipynb files used to clean the dataset